My name is Jonathan Vincent and I post the articles below.

 Two weeks ago, Tailwind CSS reached version 2.
 There were a lot of features under the hood and one of them is Dark Mode.
 I haven’t tested the feature yet but I’m going to in the future as a lot of people have enabled Dark mode in either their operating system or their browser.
 Renovate bot created a PR to upgrade my Tailwind CSS dependency to v2.
 I was excited to upgrade only to find out that they have dropped support to Node v10.

 Migrated to Yarn v2

 Category: Web Development • 4 minutes read time

 If I remembered correctly, the first attempt I did with Yarn migration was in July of this year.
 Yarn v2 was still in beta at that time and boy, it was a whole new world: Everything broke!
 I am very meticulous when it comes to updates and I make sure that I update to the latest available version because there might be critical bug fixes and/or performance improvements.
 But the downside is, it’s not nice to have the latest version when it breaks stuff, just like when I first fiddled with Yarn v2.

 Applying to be a Happiness Engineer

-I’m a huge WordPress fan!
-I’ve used it since 2008 and it’s still my go-to Content Management System despite its quirks.
-I really want to integrate it into my website, but it needs a proper web server and a database to function.
-Early this year, before I focused on blogging, I used different free hosting services just to have a WordPress site.
-Everything was running smoothly except for making the website secure, which is a paid service.
+I am a huge WordPress fan.
+I’ve used it since 2008, and it’s still my go-to Content Management System despite its quirks.
+I really want to integrate it to my site, but it needs a proper web server and a database to function.
+Prior to focusing on my website to create content, I used different free hosting services to have a WordPress website.
+Everything was running smoothly except having a secured website, which is a paid service.

 Spotify Time Capsule